konnov/protocols-made-fun/_posts/2025-12-10-tftp-symbolic-testing.md

 there.

 Of course, the exploration logic was totally broken.
 After all, there is not much for LLMs to learn from.
-We are trying something new here!
+We are doing something new here!

 **1.5 days later.** Something was working, but even the happy path was not there.
 So I had to do the baby steps with Claude.
 Here are just a few examples